southcorepenthouse/appernetic-hugo-project/content/post/location.md

 menu = ""
 title = "The Location"
 +++
-At the centre of the city that's at the centre of Canada.
+At the centre of the city that's at the centre of Canada. <br>
 Work.
 Play.
 Live.

 **Transit & Infrastructure**